 Urgency and urge incontinence are often symptoms of an unstable or overactive bladder, also known as detrusor instability.
 (The detrusor muscle is the medical name for the bladder muscle.)

-If you have urgency or urge incontinence, you also tend to pass urine more often than normal (this is called frequency).
+The primary symptom of urge incontinence is the sudden desire to pass urine which you are not able to hold in.
+You also tend to pass urine more often than normal (this is called frequency).
 Sometimes this is several times during the night as well as many times during the day.
 Some women also find that they leak urine during sex, especially during orgasm.

 Your doctor or nurse may ask you to keep a chart to record the times you pass urine, the amount of urine you pass on each occasion, and the times you leak urine (are incontinent).

 Urge incontinence is the second most common cause of incontinence.
 About 3 in 10 cases of incontinence are due to urge incontinence.
 It can occur at any age but commonly first starts in early adult life.
 Women are more commonly affected than men.

 With urge incontinence, the bladder muscle (detrusor) seems to become overactive and squeeze (contract) when you don't want it to.

 Normally, the bladder muscles are relaxed as the bladder gradually fills up.
 When the bladder is about half full, you start to get a urge to urinate.
 In people with overactive bladder and urge incontinence, the bladder muscles seem to give the message to the brain that the bladder is fuller than it actually is.
 This results in bladder contractions occurring too early, giving you the feeling that you have to empty your bladder urgently.